-Here are some of our favorite dog cleaning towels…
+Here are some of our favorite dog-cleaning towels…

 This towel is made of microfiber cloth that will instantly dry your dog after a bath.
-It comes in the color of blue, mint, pink, lavender, and grey, which your dogs will surely love.
+It comes in the colors of blue, mint, pink, lavender, and grey, which your dogs will surely love.

 This towel is an odor-resistant towel that comes in blue, beige, grey, and brown.
 This towel is gentle to the dog's skin since its primary material is the ultra-absorbent and quick-drying chenille fabric.

-Toby and Alexander's makes an easy-to-use dog towel-robe available in different sizes.
+Toby and Alexander's makes an easy-to-use dog towel robe available in different sizes.
 Unlike the towels I've mentioned above, you can use this by wrapping it around your dog's body, just like how you do your robes.

 It also shields hair from the sun's rays, flat ironing, and chemical color styling.
 If used regularly, it improves the health and beauty of the coat in no time.

 This spray is an after-bath quick spray for dogs, made of high-quality but cruelty and dye-free ingredients.
-Its formula is gentle; thus, making it safe for dogs of any breed.
+Its formula is gentle, thus making it safe for dogs of any breed.

 This Pro Finishing Spray delivers excellent shine, coat strengthening, and detangling for your dogs.
 Its alcohol-free formula is not only safe for dogs alone but also for cats and kittens alike.